scottrsm/math/README.md

     - Often partial differential equations can be derived from simple balance laws.
 - A derivation of the Exponential Moving Average and its associated moving Standard Deviation: **tex**/exponential_moving_average.tex.
     - Associated un-biased estimates of the moments of the exponential moving average are also given.
+- A derivation of diversification constraints in certain optimization problems.

 ### New Mathematical Results
 - A formula to Compute Probability Distributions for Singular Transformations: **tex**/prob_singular_trans.tex.